ZachEddy/ImageClassifier/README.md

 <hr>

-This isn't the most comprehensive explanation.
 Take a look at the `net_initialize.py` code; I think this will make it much more conceptually concrete.
+Also, having a basic understanding of Convolutional Neural Networks will really help.
+I recommend [this detailed explanation](http://cs231n.github.io/convolutional-networks/) from a Stanford course on ConvNets.